GeoArena: Evaluating Open-World Geographic Reasoning in Large Vision-Language Models: GeoArena

 \subsection{Data Collection}

-GeoArena collects essential data for each evaluation session to enable rigorous analysis and reliable leaderboard computation.
-For every voting event, we record the names of the two models being compared, the winning model, the user-provided prompt, the uploaded image, the generated responses, and the timestamp of the interaction.
-This information ensures the traceability of each comparison, supports the calculation of rankings, and allows for reproducible experiments.
-All data are stored in structured JSON files, which facilitate downstream analysis and leaderboard generation.
+The data collection protocol of GeoArena is designed to capture the comprehensive reasoning trajectories and preference signals required for a systematic analysis of geographic logic.
+For every evaluation session, the system records the specific image $I$, the user prompt $P$, the anonymized model responses $R_A$ and $R_B$, and the resulting human preference signal $S \in \{1, 0, 0.5\}$.
+This multi-modal dataset ensures the traceability of the reasoning process and supports the reproducible computation of model rankings.
+All collected data are preserved in structured formats that facilitate downstream linguistic analysis and leaderboard updates.
 To preserve user privacy, we anonymize user inputs and apply filters to remove any potentially sensitive or inappropriate content.
+Please refer to Appendix~\ref{appendix:geoarena-1k} for more details.